Murder of Chloé Ansel: Arrest of suspect and confession

 A suspect of Polish nationality, Zbigniew Huminski, was placed in police custody while he was intoxicated.
 He later admitted to having abducted and then raped Chloé Ansel.
-The following day, Zbigniew Huminski was indicted for abduction, rape, forcible confinement and murder.
+The following day, Huminski was indicted for abduction, rape, forcible confinement and murder.

 Suicide of the accused

-On May 15, 2017, the alleged murderer hanged himself in his cell in Sequedin Prison, in Nord.
+On 15 May 2017, the alleged murderer hanged himself in his cell in Sequedin Prison, in Nord.
 His trial at the cour d'assises was scheduled for September of that year.
 With his death, the investigation into the case officially closed.

 Biography of Zbigniew Huminski

 Born in 1977, the 38-year-old Polish worker was already known to the police.

 After a difficult childhood which saw the divorce of his parents, Zbigniew Huminski dropped off the education system.
 He then committed numerous thefts in Poland, including one in 2000 in Warsaw, justifying it with his harsh economic situation.
 In 2015, he supposedly served a year in prison.
 In the early 2000s, he left for France.
 In 2004, he was sentenced for armed robbery and illegal occupation of a home, and then, upon his return to Poland, was sent to prison.
 Because of his criminal past, he was rejected from joining the Foreign Legion.

 In 2009, he threatened a 9-year-old girl, whose father described the suspect as "someone bad, a predator" who "observes and then [he] acts".
-The little girl later had to be treated for psychological trauma.
+The girl later had to be treated for psychological trauma.

-On March 30, 2010, he was sentenced to six years' imprisonment and banned from entering French territory for violent extortion, aggravated theft, and forcible confinement or attempted forcible confinement, following several attacks, including one with a knife against an elderly woman.
+On 30 March 2010, he was sentenced to six years' imprisonment and banned from entering French territory for violent extortion, aggravated theft, and forcible confinement or attempted forcible confinement, following several attacks, including one with a knife against an elderly woman.
 During his trial, he was described as "intolerant of frustration, immature and lacking self-esteem".
 However, he remained in France at the end of his detention, ultimately shortened to two years, and then settled in Calais, where he lived for the next 15 years.
 In this regard, the victim's mother said that she did not understand why he was in France, but the Boulogne prosecutor, Jean-Pierre Valensi, clarified that the territory ban could not be applied to the suspect with regard to the offenses for which he had been convicted there.